Quadratic scaling of hashing time

 The problem written here is one that makes the amount of data we have to actually process grow quadratically based on the size of the transaction and the number of inputs.
 Some attacks are making it so that a 1MB block, containing 2 transactions, can end up hashing that one MB 19,100 times.

-This is probably the worst case scenario in a 1MB limit, but it is a very good demonstration of the problem.
+This is probably the worst case scenario in a 1MB transaction limit, but it is a very good demonstration of the problem.
+Notice that bigger blocks will not cause there to be bigger transactions which in turn means that bigger blocks will not cause quadratic slowdowns.

 How does Flexible Transactions solve this?